-The purpose of this ‘conference of practitioners’ is to share learning on practical issues and opportunities arising from emerging post-FiTs business models for community energy groups.
-We will focus on emerging business models for onshore wind, energy services, domestic roof-top solar, EV chargepoints and heat pumps.
+The purpose of this ‘conference of practitioners’ was to share learning on practical issues and opportunities arising from emerging post-FiTs business models for community energy groups.
+We focused on emerging business models for onshore wind, energy services, domestic roof-top solar, EV chargepoints and heat pumps.

-For each of the main business models, there will be a short presentation from a current project setting out pointers for other groups considering a similar model.
-There will then be time for discussion, with input from a range of practitioners and specialists in that topic area, to allow discussion of business model assumptions, legal issues, typical hurdles and ways of overcoming them.
-We will also discuss how this type of learning can be shared going forward.
+For each of the main business models, there was a short presentation from a current project setting out pointers for other groups considering a similar model.
+Then there was discussion, with input from a range of practitioners and specialists in that topic area, to allow discussion of business model assumptions, legal issues, typical hurdles and ways of overcoming them.

 • Session 1 (13.00-13.30) – introduction from Emma Bridge at Community Energy England, with update from Bristol Energy Network on onshore wind, project C.H.E.E.S.E. and energy services provision for Bristol City Council